AlphaHydrae/blog/_posts/2021-03-06-one-version-manager-to-rule-them-all.md

 ```

 The shim is here to "intercept" the execution of Node.js (since the shims
-directory should be the first thing in your [PATH][path]), and to instead call
+directory should be the first thing in your PATH), and to instead call asdf with
-asdf with the language used and any additional arguments. asdf will select the
+the language used and any additional arguments.

-correct version of Node.js to run depending on your various `.tool-versions`
+asdf will select the correct version of Node.js to run depending on your various
-file and the `ASDF_NODEJS_VERSION` environment variable, and call the
+`.tool-versions` file and the `ASDF_NODEJS_VERSION` environment variable, and
-corresponding Node.js executable somewhere in the `~/.asdf/installs` directory
+call the corresponding Node.js executable somewhere in the `~/.asdf/installs`
-(for example, the executable for version 14.16.0 of Node.js is at
+directory (for example, the executable for version 14.16.0 of Node.js is at
 `~/.asdf/installs/nodejs/14.16.0/bin/node`).

 > Other related commands such as `npm` and any global Node.js package you might